barbosa89/vue-table/README.md

-# Vue Table component
+# Vue-table component

-VueTable is a data table component that allows the developer a high degree of customization, it takes care of complex tasks and gives the developer control over how the data is displayed.
+Vue-table is a data table component that allows the developer a high degree of customization, it takes care of complex tasks and gives the developer control over how the data is displayed.
 This component works with the **Laravel** framework pagination response.

 ![Vue Table](example/images/vue-table.png)